Welcome

 I am a humanistic counsellor; this is a style of therapy I’m trained in.

 Essentially this means I believe you are the expert on you, and my job is not to lead you but to work with and support you towards your goals.
 You may see this as a relationship where I am like a guide, I can help nudge your boat down the river, rather than take the wheel.
+This approach supports autonomy outside of our time together.

 Common Questions